 In the Civil War, Maryland was a border state.
 In 1860, the people were very evenly split between those who would keep slavery and destroy the Union, and those that would keep the Union and destroy slavery.
 Most feared that Maryland would become the battleground for the conflict.

 Around this time, the Port of Baltimore was the 6th largest in the world.
-The only bigger ports on the Eastern coast were New York and Philadelphia.
-Being close to the water had it’s downside too- in July 24, 1868, rains swelled the Patapsco and caused it to flood out all of the cities and communities along the banks.
+The only bigger ports on the East coast were New York and Philadelphia.
+Being close to the water had its downside too- in July 24, 1868, rains swelled the Patapsco and caused it to flood out all of the cities and communities along the banks.
 It was the most destructive flood in Maryland history.

 The first 13 miles of commercial railroad were laid near Baltimore.
 West Point graduates plotted the best course, mostly following the Patapsco.
 Everything about the railroads was new- how to construct them, the best routes, etc. The width of the track (gauge) was chosen carefully because there was no standard.
 The constructors of the B&O chose well because the width that they chose became the standard for the United States in 1880 and the track that they laid is still in use today.

 In 1904, we experienced the Great Baltimore Fire, which destroyed most of the downtown area.
 It is the 3rd worst fire in US history, and the excavation of burned timbers at Masonville Cove indicate that rubble from the fire may have been deposited here.